Synaffix BV

 Diacon Technologies Ltd. is a supplier of anti-sapstain chemicals and delivery systems.

-Zelam Limited is a New Plymouth, New Zealand-based company that specializes in the research, development, production, and marketing of crop protection products.
-Founded in 1988, Zelam offers a range of products including fungicides, herbicides, insecticides, and foliar nutrients, which are marketed locally and internationally.
-Additionally, the company is involved in the manufacturing and treatment of engineered wood products, and conducts testing in its micro laboratory as well as field trials in New Zealand, Australia, and Hawaii.
-Zelam's products are marketed under various brand names, including TAG G2, Vixen, Taratek, and Permatek.
-In April 2006, Zelam Limited changed its name from Taranaki Nuchem Ltd. and is currently a subsidiary of Lonza Group Ltd.
+Zelam Limited is a New Plymouth, New Zealand-based company that specializes in the research, development, production, and marketing of crop protection products for both domestic and international markets.
+Established in 1988, the company offers a diverse range of products, including fungicides, herbicides, insecticides, and foliar nutrients, catering to the needs of the agricultural sector.
+In addition to crop protection, Zelam manufactures and treats engineered wood products and conducts testing in its micro laboratory, with trial operations extending to New Zealand, Australia, and Hawaii.
+The company markets its products under several brand names, including TAG G2, Vixen, Taratek, and Permatek.
+Zelam Limited was previously known as Taranaki Nuchem Ltd. and rebranded in April 2006.
+As of August 2015, it operates as a subsidiary of Lonza Group Ltd.

 Odyssey Thera